Jacksonville

 According to a recent survey, the average funeral cost for an adult funeral in Jacksonville is $7,775.
 This is based on the most commonly selected items for a traditional funeral, including a casket and vault.
 However, it does not include cemetery costs.

 A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500 in Jacksonville.
-Therefore, a typical traditional funeral and burial cost is likely at least $9,000.
+Therefore, a traditional funeral and burial costs at least $9,000.

 How much does a cremation cost in the Jacksonville area?

 Therefore, the average cremation cost is nearer to $2,200.
-How much your cremation will cost will largely depend upon what type of cremation service you select and which provider you opt to conduct the service.
+How much your cremation will cost will largely depend on the type of cremation service you select and the provider you choose to conduct the service.

-It is also still necessary to check what is included in a low-cost direct cremation package to ensure there are no hidden fees to what may appear ‘too cheap.’
-County fees are generally ‘third-party’ additional charges – such as death certificates and cremation permits.
+It is also still necessary to check what is included in a low-cost direct cremation package to ensure there are no hidden fees for what may appear ‘too cheap.’
+County fees are generally ‘third-party’ additional charges, such as death certificates and cremation permits.

 However, some affordable direct cremation packages may include a death certificate and cremation permit fee.
-Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required if the deceased weighs over 300 pounds and if a pacemaker needs to be removed prior to cremation.
+Additional charges that may apply to a direct cremation budget include fees for residential collection if the deceased weighs over 300 pounds and for removal of a pacemaker prior to cremation.

 You can use our Guide to Cremation Costs in Florida for more detailed information.

-In Florida, a cremation can only be performed once a ‘Cremation Authorization Form’ has been signed by the legal next of kin and the coroner has issued the cremation permit.
+In Florida, a cremation may be performed only after a ‘Cremation Authorization Form’ is signed by the legal next of kin and the coroner issues the cremation permit.
 In Florida, there is a mandatory waiting period of 48 hours after death before a cremation can proceed.
-That being said, it usually takes about 3 days to make all the necessary arrangements and complete the paperwork, but an expedited service can be arranged if required.
+That said, it usually takes about 3 days to complete the necessary arrangements and paperwork, but expedited service is available if required.

 Generally, the funeral director will obtain the death certificate for you and will ask how many copies you require.
 The first certified copy costs $5.00, and each additional copy costs $4.00.